 Girl, who is "we"? pic.twitter.com/A7PKMguaQ5— Lauren Duca (@laurenduca) February 26, 2018

 According to the Hill, President Trump‘s Twitter habits became a point of contention earlier in the day during his meetings with the country’s governors.
 Democratic Washington Gov. Jay Inslee had told the president he rejected the proposal to arm teachers, and suggested, “we need a little less tweeting here, a little more listening.”
 President Trump didn’t respond to the comment.

 If it’s any consolation, by 8 p.m.
 ET on Monday, President Trump had gone a full, rare 48 hours without tweeting anything original, only retweeting four tweets during the two days.
 However, that lucky streak was broken early this morning by a string of tweets quoting various Fox News guests, before sending this final message:

-— Donald J. Trump (@realDonaldTrump) February 27, 2018
+WITCH HUNT!— Donald J. Trump (@realDonaldTrump) February 27, 2018

 At least we can’t say the first lady isn’t trying, eh?

-Samantha Grasso is an IRL staff writer for the Daily Dot with a reporting emphasis on immigration.
+Samantha Grasso is a former IRL staff writer for the Daily Dot with a reporting emphasis on immigration.
 Her work has appeared on Los Angeles Magazine, Death And Taxes, Revelist, Texts From Last Night, Austin Monthly, and she has previously contributed to Texas Monthly.